ChlodAlejandro/parsoid-document/README.md

 ParsoidDocument is an ES9+ library which implements a Parsoid-compatible document handler using an HTML5 IFrame.
 It is not a userscript, but is instead loaded by other userscripts.
 The IFrame contains the Parsoid document, which can then be modified using standard DOM functions.
 This is used to perform Parsoid-dependent operations in the browser without having to pull in the entirety of the VisualEditor codebase.
 The library works even without the existence of MediaWiki `notification` and `Title` modules, although they are helpful in ensuring data stability.

 To be fully optimized, this should be implemented as a gadget and loaded through [mw.loader](https://doc.wikimedia.org/mediawiki-core/master/js/#!/api/mw.loader).
-Since the Gadgets extension [does not support ES6+](https://phabricator.wikimedia.org/T75714), however, it cannot yet be implemented as one on most wikis.
+Note that some APIs used by this library may not be available on older browsers.

 ## Installation
 As a developer, insert the following code in the initialization section of your userscript. **This is the only way to use the library on the English Wikipedia, and for most Wikimedia wikis.**